egordylan/egordylan.github.io/README.md

 > Thanks `FreeIT` for motivation.

-May be I had to use this:
+I use this as an example:
 - [*Art of README*](https://github.com/noffle/art-of-readme).

 ```shell